Top 5 first Quarter Trades of John Hussman

-13F reports detail which stocks are in the guru's equity portfolio as of the end of each quarter.
-However, investors need to be aware that the filings contain only snapshots of long positions in U.S. stocks and American depository receipts at quarter's close.
-These reports do not have to contain international holdings or short positions.
-Even this minimal filing may still be valuable.
+The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
+They are not required to include international holdings, short positions or other types of investments.
+Still, even this limited filing can provide valuable information.

-Hussman Strategic Advisors is Dr. Hussman's investment advisory company that manages Hussman Funds.
-He serves as the principal shareholder and president of Hussman Strategic Advisors.
-Hussman Investment Trust is also his responsibility.
-Hussman Strategic Growth Fund invests in U.S. stocks and Hussman Strategic Total Return Fund invests in U.S. Treasury securities and agency securities.
-Dr. Hussman is also the President of Hussman Investment Trust.
-His Hussman Strategic Growth Fund has averaged 9.9% per year since its inception, in July 2000, to October 31, 2008.
-The cumulative gain for the S&P500 was more than 23%.
-His fund suffered a loss of 0.3% over the 12-month period ending Oct.
-31, 2008.
-The S&P500 experienced a more dramatic 40% decline.
-Before he became the manager of the Hussman Funds, Dr. Hussman taught economics at the University of Michigan.
-He is an academic researcher who focuses on information and market efficiency.
-He holds a Ph.D. from Stanford University in Economics (1992) as well as two masters degrees from Northwestern University: an education and policy Masters (1985), and an economics bachelors (1983, Phi Beta Kappa).
+Dr. Hussman is the president and principal shareholder of Hussman Strategic Advisors, the investment advisory firm that manages the Hussman Funds.
+He is also the President of the Hussman Investment Trust.
+Dr. Hussman manages Hussman Strategic Growth Fund, which invests primarily in U.S. stocks, and Hussman Strategic Total Return Fund, which invests primarily in U.S. Treasury and government agency securities.
+From the fund inception in July 2000 to Oct.
+31, 2008 , his Hussman Strategic Growth Fund averaged 9.9% a year, and has a cumulative gain of 118%, while the S&P500 lost more than 23%.
+For the 12 months ended Oct.
+31, 2008 , his fund lost 0.3%, while the S&P500 lost more than 40%.
+Prior to managing the Hussman Funds, Dr. Hussman was a professor of economics and international finance at the University of Michigan .
+His academic research centers on market efficiency and information economics.
+Dr. Hussman holds a Ph.D. in economics from Stanford University (1992), and two degrees from Northwestern University : a Masters degree in education and social policy (1985) and a bachelors degree in economics (1983, Phi Beta Kappa).

-The guru had 360 stocks in his equity portfolio as of the 13F report.
-Their total value was $28,383,000.
-The most popular holdings included Newmont Corp and Barrick Gold Corp .
+As of the latest 13F report, the guru’s equity portfolio contained 333 stocks valued at a total of $28,383,000.
+The top holdings were Newmont Corp, Barrick Gold Corp, and Nexstar Media Group Inc .

-GuruFocus data shows that these trades were John Hussman (Trades, Portfolio)’s five most profitable of the quarter.
+According to GuruFocus data, these were John Hussman (Trades, Portfolio)’s top five trades of the quarter.

 Newmont Corp

-John Hussman (Trades, Portfolio) reduced his investment in NYSE.NEM by 182,400 share.
-This trade had an impact of -0.82% on the equity portfolio.
-The stock was traded at an average of 67.53 during the quarter.
+John Hussman (Trades, Portfolio) reduced their investment in NYSE:NEM by 182,400 shares.
+The trade had a -0.82% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of 67.53.

-GuruFocus rates the company as having a 6/10 financial strength and 7/10 profitability.
+GuruFocus gives the company a financial strength rating of 6 out of 10 and a profitability rating of 7 out of 10

 Barrick Gold Corp

-John Hussman (Trades, Portfolio) decreased their investment in NYSE.GOLD by 486,400 share.
-This trade had an impact of -0.71% on the equity portfolio.
-The stock was traded at an average of 21.51 during the quarter.
+John Hussman (Trades, Portfolio) reduced their investment in NYSE:GOLD by 486,400 shares.
+The trade had a -0.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of 21.51.

-GuruFocus rates the company as having a 6/10 financial strength and 6/10 profitability ratings.
+GuruFocus gives the company a financial strength rating of 6 out of 10 and a profitability rating of 6 out of 10

 Continental Resources Inc

-Guru established a position in NYSE CLR worth 56,200 shares.
-This gave the stock a 0.67% equity weight.
-During the quarter, shares traded at an average of 55.38.
+The guru established a new position worth 56,200 shares in NYSE:CLR, giving the stock a 0.67% weight in the equity portfolio.
+Shares traded for an average price of 55.38 during the quarter.

-GuruFocus rates the company as having a financial strength score of 5/10 and profitability ratings of 8/10
+GuruFocus gives the company a financial strength rating of 5 out of 10 and a profitability rating of 8 out of 10

 Berry Global Group Inc

-This position was worth 52,000 shares and gave the stock a weight of 0.59% in the equity portfolio.
-The average share price was 63.81 in the third quarter.
+The guru established a new position worth 52,000 shares in NYSE:BERY, giving the stock a 0.59% weight in the equity portfolio.
+Shares traded for an average price of 63.81 during the quarter.

-GuruFocus rates the company as having a 4/10 financial strength and 8/10 profitability.
+GuruFocus gives the company a financial strength rating of 4 out of 10 and a profitability rating of 8 out of 10

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.